Svenskithesource/PyArmor-Unpacker/README.md

 >>> __armor_exit__
 <built-in function __armor_exit__>
 ```
-Now this is quite tiring if we have to do this for every PyArmor scrip that we want to unpack, so `extremecoders` made a script that NOPS the specific addresses in memory in Python.
+Now this is quite tiring if we have to do this for every PyArmor script that we want to unpack, so `extremecoders` made a script that NOPS the specific addresses in memory in Python.
 ```py
 # Credit to extremecoders (https://forum.tuts4you.com/profile/79240-extreme-coders/) for writing the script
 # Credit to me for adding the comments explaining it